polywrap/documentation/src/docs/tutorials/create-wraps/default-plugins.md

 Schema: [Link](https://github.com/polywrap/http/blob/main/interface/src/schema.graphql)

 #### Example Implementation
-In this example, we will implement a simple `Ping` method which pings CoinGecko to see their server status using an HTTP Get request from your wrapper.
+In this example, we will implement a simple `Ping` method which pings CoinGecko to see their server status using an HTTP Get request from your wrap.

-In our `./src/schema.graphql file`, we’ll write the schema for our wrapper.
+In our `./src/schema.graphql file`, we’ll write the schema for our wrap.

-At the top of this file, import the HTTP module into your wrapper:
+At the top of this file, import the HTTP module into your wrap:

 ```graphql
 #import { Module, Request, Response } into HTTP from "wrap://ens/wraps.eth:http@1.1.0"